mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

   * Why did Trump have a failed Insurrection just like Hitler?
     * Learn more about Napolean.
 Did he also have this?
 * The filter set up by the fake post WW-2 top-secret governments are amazing at catching information.
 I really bet that there is an at minimum 1/10th of science made secret to us.
+* Death is a gift from God.
+Living forever would be hell.

 ### WW3 One Liners:
 * Russia and China won't let you have a democratic republic anymore.
 They want you to choose a democracy or a republic.
 Unfortunetly both of these infinitely worse than the